mathgladiator/adama-lang/docs/docs/reference-local-variables-assignment.md

 ### readonly keyword

-A local variable can be annotated as readonly meaning it can not be assigned.
+A local variable can be annotated as readonly, meaning it can not be assigned.

 ```adama
 #transition {